Alexandra Paul: Activism

-At the age of 22, Alexandra co-founded Young Artists United with 21 year old producer and manager Daniel Sladek.
+At the age of 22, Paul co-founded Young Artists United with 21 year old producer and manager Daniel Sladek.
 YAU was made up of young actors, producers, writers and other Hollywood creatives working together to have a positive effect by speaking in schools, raising money for youth organizations and producing PSAs.
 It was honored by Mothers Against Drunk Driving (MADD).
 Paul is also an animal rights, environmental, peace and gay rights activist.
 She walked 5 1/2 weeks on the Great Peace March for Global Nuclear Disarmament in 1986.
 Paul has been arrested for civil disobedience over a dozen times at the Nevada Test Site between 1987 and 2000.
 In 1989, she was arrested for peacefully advocating on behalf of people with HIV.
 She was arrested twice in 2003 for civil disobedience protesting the Iraq War and spent five days in the Los Angeles Metropolitan Detention Center after refusing to pay the $50 fine.
 In 2005, she was arrested for protesting the crushing of the EV1, and performed 80–100 hours of community service for electric car organizations.
 Paul's younger brother, Jonathan, is also an animal rights activist, who served 51 months in prison for his role in the arson of a slaughterhouse.

 She has traveled to Nicaragua with Operation USA and to South Africa to register voters.
 Paul volunteered in Sierra Leone with the non profit Population Media Center.
 She has spoken to dozens of classrooms about the issue of human overpopulation, including several times at San Diego State University and to graduate students at Scripps Institution of Oceanography.
 In 2006, Paul donated $250 to the Ned Lamont campaign against Joe Lieberman, because Lieberman supported the war in Iraq.

 Paul was an active member for 9 years of the Santa Monica, CA chapter of Food Not Bombs, where she picked up donations, cooked, and served hot vegan meals to the homeless community every Thursday evening.
 She also registered voters sitting at a card table on LA street corners for 2 hours a week from 1989 to 2010 with The First Vote.

 She received the 2014 Vegan of the Year by Last Chance for Animals, and in 2007 received a United Nations Environment Programme honor for her contribution to overpopulation issues.

 In 2016, Paul joined Direct Action Everywhere in an open rescue of several pigs from a factory farm.
 In 2017, she joined a sit-in at an Oakland, California slaughterhouse and was arrested.
 In 2018, she was arrested for a civil disobedience action at Sunrise Chicken Farm.
 In 2019, she was arrested for peacefully protesting at Reichardt Duck Farm and spent two days in Sonoma County jail.
-In September 2020, Paul and 6 other DxE activists were arrested for trying to rescue a pig from a Farmer John slaughterhouse in Vernon, CA.
+In September 2020, Paul and 6 other DxE activists were arrested for trying to rescue a pig from a Farmer John slaughterhouse in Vernon, California.

-In 2023, Alexandra went to court for rescuing a chicken from a Foster Farms slaughterhouse truck.
-After a 9 day trial, she was acquitted.